 - Source folder: Choose Browse to select the UNC path and then specify the location of the source files for the package.

 - On the Program Type, Choose the type of program Do not create a program.
 Click Next.

 - Review the settings, and click Next.

 - You must distribute the content to the distribution point.
 Right-click on the package and click Distribute Content.

 - Review the selected content for distribution.
 Click Next.

 - Add the distribution point or distribution point groups.
 Review the selected distribution points, and groups and click Next.

 - Click close to complete the Distribute Content wizard.

-You can monitor the content status if its showing yellow color that means distribution is in progress.
-If the content distribution was successful, it will be appear with Green color as shown.
+You can monitor the content status if it’s showing yellow color which means distribution is in progress.
+If the content distribution was successful, it will appear with Green color as shown.